mmeiburg/juicy/README.md

 ## Effect List

+Almost every effect comes with timing values, like duration, delay and cooldown to change values over time and with an ease.

 | Effect        | Description   |
 | ------------- |:-------------:|
 | Animator      | Change animator values (trigger, float ...) |